davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 - When the agent drifts, add one more constraint (or one more tool).
 - Avoid giant monolithic prompts.
 - Logs aren't just for debugging.
 They're feedback and context.
+- I now spend most of the time on the harness (skills, agents, commands, test setup, verification etc.), both because is funier than doing another ETL and because it really helps.
+Very similar to playing Satisfactory.
+You're not programming directly, but feels very close.

 ## Curated Style Guides